JaiKumar1717/FMML-Notebook/README.md

 # FMML-Notebook
-Assignment, Labs and Projects for FMML course.
+Here, I will be uploading my assignments, Lab works and Projects for FMML course.